pau1m/twigTest/readme.md

 5%3 = 2.
 So last length of last array must be 2 giving [4,5].
-That leaves [1,2,3] which cannot be divided equally.
+That leaves 3 elements [1,2,3] which cannot be divided equally.